usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

 ```
 <details>
 <summary>Explanation of <a href="https://www.freedesktop.org/software/systemd/man/latest/systemd.timer.html"> the timer unit</a></summary>
-The timer unit tells systemd that to run when the wall clock time has 00 or 30
+The timer unit tells systemd to run the *systemd service*, when the wall clock
-in the minutes.
-A random delay of up to 600 seconds is added each time.
-Combined
+time  has 00 or 30 in the minutes.
+A random delay of up to 600 seconds is added
-the wall clock sheduling with the random delay mean, that the service is
+each time.
+Combined the wall clock sheduling with the random delay mean, that
-executed twice an hour:
+the *systemd service* is executed twice an hour:
 <ul>
 <li>0-10 minutes after the full hour</li>
 <li>30-40 minutes after the full hour</li>
 </ul>

-The service is only executed when the <code>docker.service</code> exists and is running.
+The <code>audible-download-books</code> *systemd service* is only executed when
+the <code>docker</code> *systemd service* exists and is running.
+To allow
-To allow enabeling the timer unit on system boot, it is marked as wanted by
+enabeling the timer unit on system boot, it is marked as wanted by
 <code>timers.target</code>.
 </details>

-Make sure that the `.service` and `.timer` unit have the exact same name before
+Make sure that the `.service` and `.timer` unit files have the exact same name
-the file extension.
-[This name is what systemd uses to select what service to
+before the file extension.
+[This name is what systemd uses to select what
-activate for the timer.](https://www.freedesktop.org/software/systemd/man/latest/systemd.timer.html#Description)
+*systemd service* to activate for a timer.](https://www.freedesktop.org/software/systemd/man/latest/systemd.timer.html#Description)

-After creating the files reload the systemd daemon, enable and activate the
+After creating the *unit files* reload the systemd daemon, enable and activate
-timer unit:
+the timer unit:
 ```bash
 systemctl daemon-reload
 systemctl enable --now audible-download-books.timer
 ```
-To check the status of the timer and service units the `systemctl status`
+To check the status of the *timer and service units* the `systemctl status`
 command can be used:
 ```bash
 systemctl status audible-download-books.timer